Kawawachikamach, Quebec: History

 The Naskapi of Kawawachikamach were originally from northern Quebec, but were subjected to relocations several times before moving from Fort Chimo to Schefferville in 1956.
 Government officials may have induced or ordered this move but did nothing in preparation for their arrival in Schefferville.
 The Naskapi settled near the airport in shacks built with scavenged materials, but they were relocated again by the Schefferville municipal authorities to a site on John Lake, where they lived in poverty without water, sewage, electricity, schools, and medical facility.
 In 1968, the Matimekosh Reserve was formed, and the Naskapi moved there in 1972, together with the Innu.

 In the 1970s, the Naskapi began negotiations for a settlement of their aboriginal claims.
 In 1978, they ceded any rights or interests to the Matimekosh Reserve as a prerequisite to the Northeastern Québec Agreement that provided for the formation of their own reserve.
 As part of this agreement's implementation, 41.44 km2 of land was transferred from the Government of Quebec to the Government of Canada for the exclusive benefit of the Naskapi band in 1981.
 By 1983, the first residents settled in the village that was specifically adapted to the environment.

 Demographics

-As of May 2022, the band counted 797 members, of which 691 persons are living in the community.
+As of May 2022, the band counted 797 members, of whom 691 persons are living in the community.